V5 User GuideLast Updated: 8/8/2025

 Activities are designed to be re-useable with little modification and Taguchi® provides a number of systems to enable content and images to be updated quickly and easily.

-Activities are created within the Campaign detail view.
+Activities can be created via the dashboard or within a selected campaign.
 Activities are created by clicking the 'New Activity’ button.

 Create Activity